 You'll never have a clue what this person is talking about, but that's the point.

 Don't bother responding in a comment.
-Please send a private message to elicit another five or six obscure, dramatic messages before they get to the point and tell you what's up.
+Please send a private message for another five or six obscure, dramatic messages before they'll get to the point and tell you what's up.
 It'll take a while, though, as they have three or four others on the line eager to help them through whatever crisis they're in this time.

-If this person put all of their tedious and mundane posts over the course of a day together, it would go a little something like this:
+If these person put all of their tedious and mundane posts over the course of a day together, it would go a little something like this:

 "I woke up early.
 I had a biscuit and two slices of bacon and an orange.
 I put on shoes.
 I take the bus to work!
 My desk is messy.
 My co-worker is so funny, look what she did.
 I'm having a salad for lunch.
 I have a report to write.
 I called my friend--she's so great.
 I walked home from work today and saw a tree.
 I like my gym.
 Look at my muscles!
 I cooked a chicken breast.
 I'm watching Game of Thrones.
 I read books.
 I'm tired!
 Goodnight, Facebook."

 It's all there, everything they've done in the history of ever, illustrated in painstaking detail with over-filtered smartphone pics and twice-hourly updates.

 Flower beards.
 Skinny jeans.
 Ankle booties.
 Parliament cigarettes.
 Every craft beer known to man.